donaldp/deta-examples/README.md

 When done, head over to [Deta](https://web.deta.sh/) > Settings and create a new Project Key.

-After creating the key, add it to the `.env`:
+After creating the key, add it to the `.env` file:

 ```emv
 DETA_KEY=<PROJECT-KEY>